khulnasoft/tracker/docs/docs/advanced/forensics.md

         --capture bpf
      ```

-    Captured bpf bytecode will be found in tracee destination directory, just like
+    Captured bpf bytecode will be found in tracker destination directory, just like
     any other captured file would be:

      ```text
-     $ sudo ls /tmp/tracee/out/host
+     $ sudo ls /tmp/tracker/out/host
        bpf.name-test_prog.pid-3668786.c8b62228208f4bdbf21df09c01046b73dd44733841675bf3c0ff969fbedab616
      ```
    The hex value after the last "." is the hash of the bpf bytecode.